Moremar/IT_tutorials/CyberSecurity/CyberAttacks.md

 The Ministry of Foreign Affairs took over the investigation, and there were no later official update.

+## October 2015 : Patreon Hack

+Patreon is a monetization platform providing business tools for content creators to run a subscription service and sell digital products.
+It helps creators and artists earn a recurring income by providing rewards and perks to its subscribers.

+In October 2015, some hackers have published almost 15GB of password data, donation records, and source code.

+Patreon was using a debug version of the application with the Werkzeug Debugger publicly available.
+This debugger opens a terminal when an exception is thrown, offering a RCE (Remote Code Execution) to the hackers.

 ## May 2017 : WannaCry

 <p align="center">